thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 > With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

-So while similar in kind to Titanic, it's considerably more complicated.
+While similar in kind to Titanic, it's considerably more complicated.

-<small><em>The EDAs I chose for analysis were <a href="https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python">Comprehensive Data Exploration with Python</a> by Pedro Marcelino, <a href="https://www.kaggle.com/xchmiao/detailed-data-exploration-in-python">Detailed Data Exploration in Python</a> by Angela, and <a href="https://www.kaggle.com/caicell/fun-python-eda-step-by-step">Fun Python EDA Step by Step</a> by Sang-eon Park.</em></small>
+<aside class="center">The EDAs I chose for analysis were <a href="https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python">Comprehensive Data Exploration with Python</a> by Pedro Marcelino, <a href="https://www.kaggle.com/xchmiao/detailed-data-exploration-in-python">Detailed Data Exploration in Python</a> by Angela, and <a href="https://www.kaggle.com/caicell/fun-python-eda-step-by-step">Fun Python EDA Step by Step</a> by Sang-eon Park.</aside>

 <div class="right" style="width: 300px;">
 <img src="images/pmarcelino_saleprice.png" alt="Pedro plots the sale price" />